huggingface/transformers/docs/source/en/model_doc/patchtst.md

 Tips:

-The model also adds a time series classification pipeline and time series regression pipeline.
+The model can also be used for time series classification and time series regression.
+See the respective [`PatchTSTForClassification`] and [`PatchTSTForRegression`] classes.

 This model was contributed by [namctin](https://huggingface.co/namctin), [gsinthong](https://huggingface.co/gsinthong), [diepi](https://huggingface.co/diepi), [vijaye12](https://huggingface.co/vijaye12), [wmgifford](https://huggingface.co/wmgifford), and [kashif](https://huggingface.co/kashif).